Phyllaemblicin B is a substance found in

 Three novel bisabolane-type sesquiterpenoids, phyllaemblic acids B and C and phyllaemblicin D, together with two new phenolic glycosides, 2-carboxylmethylphenol 1-O-beta-D-glucopyranoside and 2,6-dimethoxy-4-(2-hydroxyethyl)phenol 1-O-beta-D-glucopyranoside, were isolated from the roots of Phyllanthus emblica.

 J Nat Prod.
 2000.
 Novel norsesquiterpenoids from the roots of Phyllanthus emblica.
 Faculty of Pharmaceutical Sciences, Nagasaki University, Bunkyo Machi, Nagasaki, Japan.
-Three ester glycosides, named phyllaemblicins A (3), B (4), and C (5), and a methyl ester (2), of a highly oxygenated norbisabolane, phyllaemblic acid (1), were isolated from the roots of Phyllanthus emblica, along with 15 tannins and related compounds.
-The structures of 2-5 were established by spectral and chemical methods.
+Three ester glycosides, named phyllaemblicins A (3), B (4), and C (5), and a methyl ester (2), of a highly oxygenated norbisabolane, phyllaemblic acid were isolated from the roots of Phyllanthus emblica, along with 15 tannins and related compounds.